TianhaoFu/Awesome-3D-Semantic-Segmentation/README.md

 # Awesome-3D-Semantic-Segmentation
-Papers, code and datasets about deep learning for 3D Object Detection.
+Papers, code and datasets about deep learning for 3D Semantic Segmentation.